divisionbyz0rro/Infiniscryption/PackManager/README.md

 [![Screenshot of the Pack Management Screen](https://i.imgur.com/r1qaJop.png)](https://i.imgur.com/DaV9cEo.png)

+**Encounter pack management beta**: This version of the mod is the beta for "encounter packs," which organizes mod-added regions and encounters into packs in the same way that cards get organized into packs.
+This replaces the mod's default mechanism for activating and deactivating encounters (where encounters were turned off/on based on which card packs were turned off/on).
+By default, this beta is **on**; to turn it **off**, you need to edit the mod's config file and set the `EncounterPackManagementBeta` flag to `false`.

 ## What happens when a pack is "turned off?"

 When you deactivate a pack for a run through Kaycee's Mod, this mod will temporarily remove all metacategories from all cards in that pack.
 This will prevent the card from appearing in card choice nodes, trader nodes, rare card selection nodes, etc. However, other references to these cards (such as Evolve or Ice Cube) will remain.

+## How does this mod handle encounters (battle blueprints)?

+**If the encounter beta is turned on (default):** A second screen has been added to show encounters that have been added by mods you've installed.
+These mods are also organized into packs, just like the cards.
+Toggling off an encounter pack will remove all encounters in that pack from each region they would have otherwise appeared in.
+If this would leave the region with zero encounters, all base-game encounters are reinstated.

-This mod will also try to remove encounters from each region that contain excluded cards.
+**If the encounter beta is turned off:** This mod will try to remove encounters from each region that contain excluded cards.
 However, most card pack mods don't come with encounters, which means that a lot of pack combinations will result in not having any valid encounters.
 In this situation, the mod reverts to using the game's default encounters.

-## How are packs discovered?
+## How are card packs discovered?

 Packs are discovered by looking at the entire card pool and seeing what cards belong to which prefix.
 Each card is grouped with its prefix, and assigned a Pack based on that prefix.
 The game will create a default pack art and attempt to create a default description for every pack of cards it discovers, but mod creators can build their own pack descriptions and pack arts as well.